WebAssembly/spec/document/execution/runtime.rst

 However, the :ref:`embedder <embedder>` might provide implicit or explicit means for distinguishing them.

 A *host function* is a function expressed outside WebAssembly but passed to a :ref:`module <syntax-module>` as an :ref:`import <syntax-import>`.
-The definition and behaviour of host functions are outside the scope of this specification.
+The definition and behavior of host functions are outside the scope of this specification.
 For the purpose of this specification, it is assumed that when :ref:`invoked <exec-invoke-host>`, a host function behaves non-deterministicaly.